A Sense of Place

 Colombard - Gros Manseng - Petit Manseng - Loin de L'oeil - Mauzac - Cabernet Franc - Malbec - Fer Servadou - Braucol - Duras - Tannat - Prunelart - Arbouriou - Negrette - Bouysselet - Muscadelle - Sémillon - Sauvignon - Syrah - Merlot

 Southwest France is home to 300 different grape varieties and 130 are indigenous.
-They were cultivated by the Romans and propagated by pilgrims on all the trails to St Jacques de Compostelle: a living heritage.
+They were cultivated by the Romans and propagated by pilgrims on all the trails to St Jacques de Compostelle.

 In the 70s & 80s, thousands of local varieties were ripped out and replaced by international varieties.
-They would have been forgotten if not for certain growers protective of their terroirs and wine culture.
-Safeguarding these indigenous vines is key to preserve local biodiversity and original flavour - they are the signature of the Southwest, which is rooted in resistance and resilience!
+They would have been forgotten if not for growers protective of their terroirs and wine culture.
+These indigenous varieties are key to preserve local biodiversity and original flavours.
+They are a living heritage and the signature of the Southwest, which is rooted in resistance and resilience!

-Book a fun and educational polysensory tasting to discover them now
+Book a tasting experience to discover them for yourself.

 Mathias Marquet, Chateau Lestignac